 Your brand is your most precious asset

 Think of your organization as a person, and your brand is its personality.
 It’s your promise to your customers about your business, services or products.
-People are perturbed if we - as people - act out of character.
-Your biggest brand advocates will feel the same if your brand changes from what is familiar and important to them – altering how and perhaps why they interact with it.
+People are perturbed if we – as people – act out of character.
+Your biggest brand advocates will feel the same if your brand changes from what is familiar and important to them.

 Let’s start at the very beginning

 It's important to keep your brand’s values and dignity intact despite the growth that it achieves.

 Work out precisely what you did right to begin with: